 But what if the problem is a lack of action from the very authorities that should be protecting the public?
 The problem with digital fraud is bad enough as it is.
 But if the very same government and private organizations that are supposed to be protecting the masses are not coping, or are discounting how serious of an issue it is then it is no wonder the issue has become as prevalent as it has.

 A major example of this is the money laundering controversy that occurred in Europe that involved the Danske Bank.
 With such wide-scale digital crime being committed and then being treated nonchalantly by the government, how much more the crimes that victimize the average citizenry?
 Apparently, it is just as bad, if not worse.
-As reported by the BBC, as low as 1% or about 1 in 50 fraud offences are investigated to its fruition.
+As reported by the BBC, as low as 1% or about 1 in 50 fraud offenses are investigated to its fruition.

 Lack of Education about Digital Fraud